bkonkle/docs/source/homeserversetup.rst

 .. highlight:: sh

 This is how I set up my home server, which I use for hosting streaming video for my PS3, file storage, backups, and more.
+I use NFS for file sharing because it gives me the highest speed and the least amount of configuration, compared to AFP or Samba.

 Initial Setup
 -------------